-This 14 month intensive program prepares teachers who can meet the needs of children and youth in high-need, urban schools in the New York City Department of Education.
-The Teaching Residents at Teachers College (TR@TC) program was developed to ensure that teaching residents receive extraordinary preparation and support from a mentor teacher while enrolled in a master's degree program leading to an initial NYS teaching certificate.
+This 14 month intensive program prepares teachers for high-need, urban schools in the New York City Department of Education.
+The Teaching Residents at Teachers College (TR@TC) program was developed to ensure that teaching residents receive extraordinary preparation and a myriad of support, including a mentor teacher, while enrolled in a master's degree program leading to an initial NYS teaching certificate.
 Teaching Residents receive a scholarship and upon graduation, students are required to teach in a high-need urban school in New York City.
 For more information please visit: www.tc.edu/teachingresidents.